FreeRTOS/iot-reference-nxp-rt1060/GSG.md

     ```
   - Should print “OK”
 - FullPKCS11_PreProvisioned_ECC
-  - Set appmainPROVISIONING_MODE to 1 and appmainRUN_QUALIFICATIOn_TEST_SUITE to 0 in app_main.c
+  - Set appmainPROVISIONING_MODE to 1 and appmainRUN_QUALIFICATION_TEST_SUITE to 0 in app_main.c
   - Build and flash
   - Get the cert at the label in Teraterm
     ```